Minnesota Lynx vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Lynx Moneyline and ATS Records

-- The Lynx have been underdogs in 17 games this season and won seven (41.2%) of those contests.
+- The Lynx have been underdogs in 18 games this season and won eight (44.4%) of those contests.

-- This season, the Lynx have won one of their four games when they're the underdog by at least +600 on the moneyline.
+- The Sun are 1-3 this season when entering a game as the underdog by +600 or more on the moneyline.

-- The sportsbooks' moneyline implies a 14.3% chance of a victory for the Lynx.
+- The Lynx have a 14.3% chance to win this game based on the implied probability of the moneyline.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.